kekuanoo/course-in-a-box/modules/introduction/_posts/2000-01-03-workshop-tools.md

 ## Workshop tools

-In this workshop, you will be working with two primary digital exhibit platforms: SPLOTS and Omeka.
+In this workshop, you will be working with two primary digital exhibit platforms: SPLOTs and Omeka.

 <br>

-#### SPLOTS
+#### SPLOTs

 A **SPLOT** has a couple definitions depending on who you ask.
 Some say that it stands for **S**mallest **P**ossible **O**pen **L**earning **T**ool.
-Others argue that it is an acronym for **S**implest **P**ortable **O**nline **L**iving **T**technology.
-No matter which thought you subscribe to, the key takeaways are that SPLOTS are meant to be used as a nimble, quick and accessible platform and that there is great value to be had from learners and educators sharing their work openly on the web.
-Most importantly, anyone can contribute to SPLOTS without creating an account OR requiring any personally identifiable information.
+Others argue that it is an acronym for **S**implest **P**ortable **O**nline **L**iving **T**echnology.
+No matter which thought you subscribe to, the key takeaways are that SPLOTs are meant to be used as a nimble, quick and accessible platform and that there is great value to be had from learners and educators sharing their work openly on the web.
+Most importantly, anyone can contribute to SPLOTs without creating an account OR requiring any personally identifiable information.

 The structure of a SPLOT is pretty straightforward.
 On its surface, a SPLOT looks like a fun website that anyone can visit to contribute to an online collection.
 Peek behind the curtain and you will that the SPLOT is built using a specific Wordpress template.
 Those two templates, TRU Collector and TRU Writer, serve as the collection tools for images, descriptions, essays and more.
 Pulling back the curtain even more will allow you to see the platform where this is all located - Reclaim Hosting.

-When you need a quick and easy solution to hosting an openly available collection with a straightforward user interface that is perfect for students to easily submit their contributions, **SPLOTS** is the answer.
+When you need a quick and easy solution to hosting an openly available collection with a straightforward user interface that is perfect for students to easily submit their contributions, **SPLOTs** is the answer.
 Need examples?
 Check out the list below:

 - [Community Performance Toolbox](http://communityperformancetoolbox.org/).
 Example of TruWriter being used with a media-rich project that also has text.
 - [Into the Pulterverse](https://engl210219.pulterpoems.buffscreate.net/).
 Example of TruWriter, with more space for text.
 Still can embed media.